Keto Parmesan Bread Puffs

 Egg wash for the shine

-Before baking, brush the puffs with egg white wash.
-This gives them a golden sheen when you broil them at the end.
-It’s optional, but I always do it – especially if I’m serving them to people.
+Before baking, I brush the tops with egg white wash.
+This gives them a golden sheen when I broil them at the end.
+It’s optional, but I always do it, especially when I’m serving them to company.
+Takes 30 seconds and makes them look like they came from a bakery.

 Butter & parmesan

-Mix it up by adding minced garlic, onion powder, chopped parsley, or diced jalapenos to the parmesan.
-With garlic and herbs they taste like garlic bread – minus the carbs.
+I mix it up by adding minced garlic, onion powder, chopped parsley, or diced jalapenos to the parmesan.
+With garlic and herbs they taste like garlic bread without the carbs.
+My family’s favorite version is garlic parmesan, and I’ve started making that one as the default.

 About the Author